 During the Empire, Krennic is a member of the Death Star project and believes Erso holds the information the Empire needs to make the Death Star the ultimate superweapon.
 Erso wants his research used for good, but Krennic plans on using him for other purposes.

-As trailers have shown, we will see flashbacks to Jyn’s past in the film, so if you don’t finish the book before you see the movie, you won’t be lost at all.
+As trailers showed, we saw flashbacks to Jyn’s past in the film, so if you don’t finish the book before you see the movie, you won’t be lost at all.

 Mads Mikkeslen was finally seen in the new Rogue One: A Star Wars Story trailer.
 Here's a look at the actor and the character he plays.Click here to read more